On some open problems concerning perfect powers: Appendix

 \section{Appendix}

-Aldo Roberto Pessolano helped the author of the present paper by verifying Kashihara’s conjecture and Conjecture 1 for a very large number of terms.
+Aldo Roberto Pessolano helped the author of the present paper by verifying Kashihara's conjecture and Conjecture \ref{conj1} for a very large number of terms.
 All the provided Mathematica codes run on the M1 processor of his Apple MacBook Air (2020).
-Kashihara’s conjecture has been currently tested up to the $100128$-th term of $A001292$ and we confirm that it holds for every element of the set ${A001292(2), A001292(3),\dots ,A001292(100128)}$.
+Kashihara's conjecture has been currently tested up to the $100128$-th term of $A001292$ and we confirm that it holds for every element of the set ${A001292(2), A001292(3),\ldots, A001292(100128)}$.

-The search reached the term $99\_100\_\dots \_446\_447\_1\_2\_\dots \_97\_98 \approx 9.91 \cdot 10^{1232}$ in $28823$ seconds (about $8$ hours of calculations) and the code is as follows:
+The search reached the term $99\_100\_\dots \_446\_447\_1\_2\_\ldots \_97\_98 \approx 9.91 \cdot 10^{1232}$ in $28823$ seconds (about $8$ hours of calculations) and the code is as follows: